 The 30-credit program provides you with the skills and expertise to build a rewarding coaching practice or work in an organization so that you can help clients clarify their health goals, implement and sustain life-changing behaviors, and manage progress and accountability.

-Taught by leaders in the fields of health, wellness, and coaching, the curriculum includes evidence-based models such as Motivational Interviewing, Prochaska’s Change Model, Positive Psychology, Immunity to Change Theory and the emerging field of brain science.
-While engaged in the study of theoretical models, students also gain the practical skills of building a coaching practice through working one-on-one with clients, and can prepare graduates to become National Consortium for Credentialing Health and Wellness Coaches (NCCHWC) certified health and wellness coaches and Internatinal Coach Federation (ICF) certified coaches, depending on format.
+Taught by leaders in the fields of health, wellness, and coaching, the curriculum includes evidence-based models such as Motivational Interviewing, Prochaska’s Stages of Change, Positive Psychology, and the emerging field of neuroscience.
+While engaged in the study of theoretical models, students also gain the practical skills of building a coaching practice through working one-on-one with clients, and creating a business plan can prepare graduates to become National Consortium for Credentialing Health and Wellness Coaches (NCCHWC) certified health and wellness coaches and Internatinal Coach Federation (ICF) certified coaches, depending on format.

 In addition to obtaining behavior changing coaching skills, students enhance the scope of their skills by broadening their view of the field of wellness and gaining expertise in herbal studies, integrative health practices, or nutrition: